This section is designed to provide realtors with assistance.

 Question: I’ve heard that licensed home inspectors can now provide visual examination reports directly to CFSIC as part of the homeowner claim eligibility process.

-Secondly, CFSIC will not accept a foundation re-examination report, and will not pay for it during the term of the CFSIC re-examination program, unless the report assigning the severity code to the foundation comes to us under the signature of a CT-licensed professional engineer...which means that that engineer is committing his or her reputation, license, and applicable insurance to each report we receive.
+Secondly, CFSIC will not accept a foundation re-examination report and will not pay for it during the term of the CFSIC re-examination program, unless the report assigning the severity code to the foundation comes to us under the signature of the single CT-licensed professional engineer CFSIC has designated.

-To be clear... what this does NOT mean is that the reimbursement program managed by CRCOG providing state-funded foundation examination assistance to homeowners will extend to foundations examined by licensed home inspectors.
+What this does NOT mean is that the foundation examination reimbursement program managed by CRCOG providing state-funded foundation examination assistance to homeowners will extend to foundations examined by CFSIC-certified licensed home inspectors.
+It will not.
+It only applies to CT-licensed professional engineers.

 Homeowners will need to understand that the CT Department of Housing has made it clear that it will not permit reimbursement for foundation examinations to be made to homeowners if the examination is done by a licensed home inspector.
 This means that homeowners using a licensed home inspector will not be able to apply for foundation examination reimbursement costs through CRCOG.
 Homeowners will therefore have to weigh all the factors in making a decision about whether or not they wish to seek reimbursement under the state-funded reimbursement program.